5 Best Floor Plan Software in 2026: Free & Paid Tools

 Why I chose SketchUp

 SketchUp is a go-to choice for users who need full control over detailed 3D modeling, from custom room shapes to architectural-level accuracy.
+It’s especially well-suited for real estate agents selling vacant land, marketing fixer-uppers or renovation projects, and commercial realtors who need to visualize build-outs or space planning.
 The platform’s 3D Warehouse gives access to thousands of pre-built models, making it easy to populate a space without designing every object from scratch.
 It’s also favored by professionals for creating both conceptual visuals and technical plans.
 Though it has a learning curve, the depth of customization is hard to match.

 An example of a SketchUp drawing using Photoreal Materials